willtheorangeguy/willtheorangeguy.github.io/src/content/blog/movie-review/the-wolf-of-walf-street.md

 draft: false
 tags:
     - movie-review
-description: "A review of Batman: The Dark Knight movie."
+description: "A review of The Wolf of Wall Street."
 ---

 # The Wolf of Wall Street